shy2net/nodejs-angular-starter/README.md

 I would first recommend you to read the [Getting Started tutorial of Ts.ED](http://tsed.io/getting-started.html).
 As it will explain really good how the decorators help make your express app easier to write, maintain and faster for development.

-Within this templatae, NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/api/api.controller`.
+Within this template, NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/api/api.controller`.

-The way this template is built makes the whole code alot more readable, and easier for testing.
+The way this template is built makes the whole code a-lot more readable, and easier for testing.

 api.controller.ts: